A tethered indoor drone system with unlimited flight time

 Gloved hands with drone controller

-Wired drone control
+Fully wired drone control

 Metal structures in buildings can create problems for wireless transmission of data and control signals.
 Therefore, we have chosen to implement a robust wired connection all the way from the pilot’s controls to the Scout 137 Drone.